At our schools we believe in and share these 5 Core Values

 Maths is taught through structured sessions designed to allow children to make progress at each stage and also to think at a deeper level about each concept of skill.
 An anchor task at the start of the lesson contextualises the skill and also allows all children an opportunity to think deeply about the skill being taught.
 This is then followed by a guided practice which is more heavily structured and allows all pupils to see a skill being applied – this is also an opportunity for pupils to work together to practice a skill before moving on to the independent part of the session.
 This independent part is structured through the Challenge by Choice (chilli challenge) approach and pupils are given opportunities to choose the level appropriate for them and work with adult support if necessary.

-Each class also does a daily 5 in 5 (or 3 in 3 in Year 1) fluency task which is designed to support children in building the speed with which they can recall number facts such as number bonds, times tables, multiplying by powers of 10 or finding simple fractions of amounts.
-Towards the start of the year, these are likely to be based on gaps from the academic year below but will move to be covering more age related gaps as we move through the academic year.
+Each class, except for Year 4 also does a daily 5 in 5 (or 3 in 3 in year 1) fluency task which is designed to support children in building the speed with which they can recall number facts such as number bonds, times tables, multiplying by powers of 10 or finding simple fractions of amounts.
+Towards the start of the year, these are likely to be based on gaps from the academic year below but will move to be covering more age-related gaps as we move through the academic year.
 They are planned for individual classes based on gaps the teacher has identified through previous sessions or arithmetic practices.
+Year 4 complete 25 multiplication questions in 2 ½ minutes to help develop and support their application of timetables to their mathematical understanding as well as prepare them for the speed of the statutory multiplication check.

 Times table subject knowledge is also something which features strongly in our teaching of mathematics.
 We have a three-pronged approach to this: